lvgl/lvgl/docs/details/widgets/scale.rst

 Mode
 ----

-Once your Scale Widget is created, set its shape, orientation and what side of the line the major ticks are drawn on by setting its mode with :cpp:expr:`lv_scale_set_mode(scale, mode)`, where ``mode`` can be one of these values:
+When a Scale Widget is created, it starts out in MODE :cpp:enumerator:`LV_SCALE_MODE_HORIZONTAL_BOTTOM`.
+This makes the scale horizontal with tick marks below the line.
+If you need it to have a different shape, orientation or tick position, use :cpp:expr:`lv_scale_set_mode(scale, mode)`, where ``mode`` can be any of these values:

 - :cpp:enumerator:`LV_SCALE_MODE_HORIZONTAL_TOP`
 - :cpp:enumerator:`LV_SCALE_MODE_HORIZONTAL_BOTTOM`